-The following are individual quotes from various resources on the subject of forgiveness.
-Pray about each one and ask the Lord to teach you what He wants you to learn.
+The following are individual quotes on the subject of forgiveness.
+Pray and ask the Lord to teach you what He wants you to learn.
 They are meant to help you in the process of learning to forgive.
 We pray they will minister to you as you read and pray through them:

 • Marriage becomes a series of surprises for most of us, and one of them is how frequently we need to forgive and be forgiven.
 (From the book, “The First Years of Forever” by Dr Ed Wheat)

 • Forgiveness is a key element in healthy long-term marriages.
 It is the oil that lubricates a love relationship, and it’s an oil we need daily.
 Forgiveness is not a one-time event; it’s an attitude of wanting to partner with your spouse in spite of his or her imperfections and irritations.
 (David and Claudia Arp)

 • Forgiveness is one of the most painful decisions we can make.
 We know that somehow we’re supposed to forgive, but when we step right up to it, we feel as though we’re being asked to turn ourselves inside out, tear out our hearts, and give them into the hands of our enemy.
 (Linda W. Rooks, from the book, “Broken Heart on Hold”)